PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 # Navigating the File System
 ## Exercise: Copying example data folder

-Now that we are logged-in to the VACC, the first thing to do is to check if there are any files in the data folder we are currently in.
+Now that we are logged-in to the VACC, lets explore.
+The first thing to do is to check if there are any files in the data folder we are currently in.
 When you log in to a cluster, you will land within a folder designated specifically for your use, and is referred to as your "home directory".
+We will begin introducing a few commands that are used to list, create, inspect, rename, and delete files and/or directories.

 Let's list the contents of our home directory using a command called `ls`.